 The origins of the “talisman” Teru Teru Bozu remain vague.
 Some say that the obscure lyrics at the end of the song refer to a “good weather monk,” who was able to bring good weather with an enchantment.

-Appearances in Anime
+Appearances in Animes

 Song Teru Teru Bozu

-Song Lyrics Teru Teru Bozu in Japanese
+Lyrics of the Song Teru Teru Bozu in Japanese

 てるてるぼうず、てるぼうず